adlesh/Ask-Cody-UITS/README.md

 ## Prerequisites
 ***
-This project uses Vue.js web framework and Node along with the Axios library.
+This project uses Vue.js web framework and Node along with the Axios library. ***You can skip this step if you're just looking to run the standalone site; if so, jump to [running the standalone site](#standalone).
+If you're looking at compiling the source code to make edits, you will need these.***

 <a type="hidden" id="must-install"></a>
-### For the current project implementation you will need to install:
+### For building the current project implementation you will need to install:
 * [Node.js](https://nodejs.org/en/) with [npm](https://www.npmjs.com/)
   As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.
 If you've installed NodeJs, you probably already have npm.
 To verify, you can run `node -v` and `npm -v` in your terminal.
 * [yarn](https://yarnpkg.com/en/)